lryanuk/chia-docker/readme.md

 ```
 ## Configuration

-You can modify the behavior of your Chia container by setting specific environment variables.
+You can modify the behavior of your greendoge container by setting specific environment variables.

 To use your own keys pass as arguments on startup (post 1.0.2 pre 1.0.2 must manually pass as shown below)
 ```